stellamartin222/VaultexTechTest/readme.md

 To run the tests;
 - in the terminal type "npm i", to install the testing libraries
 - once installed, in the terminal type "npm t", to run the tests

------To run-----

-Inside the run.js file you will need to insert your order in the specified area.
-The order must be formatted as an array with mutilple elements.

-A single order line must be formatted with the first item being a string and the second a number.
-The first order line may start with 'cassettes' to specify the number of cassettes ordered.

-Once you have inputted the order, to run the program you will need to write in the terminal "npm start".